centreon/centreon-archived/doc/user/advanced/ldap.rst

 Auto import users                                  Whether the users will be automatically imported into the
                                                    Centreon database on connection.

-                                                   The users does not be imported before login.
+                                                   When enabled, users do not need to be imported before manually before logging in.

 LDAP search size limit                             Maximum number of entries that Centreon will retrieve on lookup